-Furniture strips usually work on both hard and soft surfaces like floors, fabric, plastic, etc. An important thing to consider when choosing a product is to make sure that it doesn’t damage the surface it is used on.
+- Fabric Suitability: Furniture strips usually work on both hard and soft surfaces like floors, fabric, and plastic.
+An important thing to consider when choosing a product is to make sure that it doesn’t damage the surface beneath.
 It should be easy to peel off and leave no sticky traces.

-Transparency can be important.
-Most furniture strips are transparent or semi-transparent in order to be less visible on your furniture.
+- Transparency: Transparency can be important.
+Most furniture strips are transparent or semi-transparent so they’re less visible on your furniture.
 However, they do appear glossy from certain angles so do not expect complete invisibility from any product.
 That would be magic!

-You should also be aware that these strips will not last forever.
+- Frequency of Renewal: You should also be aware that these strips will not last forever.
 On the contrary, they will probably need frequent renewal.
-Adhesives lose their stickiness the more you touch them and overtime as dust and other particles stick to them.
-So make sure that the strips are easy to peel off and renew often.
+Adhesives lose their stickiness the more you touch them, but some naturally last longer than others.

 Animal Repellent Tablets